Schim57300/ionic-pwa/readme.txt

 - delete menu

 TODO:
-In cas of any change in Section, Ingredient or Dish.... change in all reducers
+In cas of any change in Section, Ingredient or Dish.... change in all reducers DONE

-Checker fichier export
+Checker fichier export  DONE